serhatozdursun/com.fedex.test/README.md

 The project is a combination of the Cucumber and POM models.
 It has locators and page actions in page classes and also there are step-definition classes to define the behavior of the application so as that create the test scenarios.
 So you can define the behavior (Steps) based on the page classes.

 Also, it provides execution of the project on all browsers.
-You can define the default browser on the[config.properties](https://github.com/serhatozdursun/com.fedex.test/blob/master/src/test/resources/config.properties) file.
+You can define the default browser on the [config.properties](https://github.com/serhatozdursun/com.fedex.test/blob/master/src/test/resources/config.properties) file.
 If you want to run it with a different browser you can define the browser like below.

 ``mvn test -Dbrowser=Safari``